|Imbalance Settlement (Electricity Balancing Market)|

 This is because BRPs would be facing different price incentives according to their location.

-As stated in the ACER's Recommendation on the Network Code on Electricity Balancing all TSOs must develop a proposal for harmonising the main features of imbalance settlement.
+Therefore, ACER always strongly recommended the need for all TSOs to develop a proposal for harmonising the main features of imbalance settlement.

 - settlements of balancing energy,